 The balance point of this knife is at the front.
-If you pinch grip at the blade, or the curved cap, the knife will be front-heavy, which you want for a cleaver style knife.
+If you pinch grip at the blade, or the curved cap, the knife will be front-heavy, which you want for a cleaver-style knife.

 Knife handle + Spine and Choil Polish.

-The knife handle has a good design, but the wood itself is not treated, and it is advisable to apply some mineral oil on the handle before use.
+The knife handle has a good design, but the wood itself is not treated, and it is advisable to apply some mineral oil to the handle before use.
 The handle has a lovely curved cap where you can rest your thumb.
-The hidden wired full-tang adds extra durability on the knife handle preventing the knife from coming loose.
+The hidden wired full-tang adds extra durability to the knife handle preventing the knife from coming loose.
 The polish on the spine and the choil are also nicely finished and not sharp at all.

 Food Release Problem and Fix

 The knife hazy mirror finish is something you should remove; you can easily use 1000 or 3000 gritstone to create a new scratch spot.
 You have to lay the knife flat on the stone and start grinding one-third of the hazy layer away.
 The knife will not look as good, but you have a knife with an excellent food release property in return.
 (You can also use tape to create a 1/3th line and use sandpaper to get each spot this creates a better aesthetic while adding a food release).

 Suitable for home and professional cooks?

 The knife with a weight of 300 grams is also very light for a Chinese cleaver.
 The spine thickness is 2mm.
 The knife is suitable for both professional cooks and home cooks.
 The knife is very sturdy and can take a beating from all sides without any problems.
 You can quickly transfer food with the blade, and it also has an excellent knuckle guide and clearance.